acabrera94/academic-website-v1.0/content/authors/admin/_index.md

 title: Álvaro Cabrera
 ---

 Hi, my name is Álvaro Cabrera, and incoming MA LACIS student at the University of Wisconsin-Madison.
 For entertaining purposes, I'm learning how to code a website.
-In the meantime, you'll probably see either my dog, Hugo, or my girlfriend's Romeo at the website.
+In the meantime, you'll probably see either my dog, Hugo, or my girlfriend's, Romeo, at the website.
 {style="text-align: justify;"}